ASUS-AICS/LibMultiLabel/docs/cli/linear.rst

 The linear classifiers are based on `LIBLINEAR <https://www.csie.ntu.edu.tw/~cjlin/liblinear/>`_, and its options may be specified.

-- **linear**: When this option exists, it is set to True such that the linear classifiers will be run.
-Otherwise it is set to False by default such that the neural netowrk module will be executed and the program will terminate if the neural network config is not specified.
+- **linear**: If this option exists, it is set to True such that the linear classifiers will be run.
+Otherwise it is set to False by default such that the neural network module will be executed and the program will terminate if the neural network config is not given.

 - **liblinear_options**: An `option string for LIBLINEAR <https://github.com/cjlin1/liblinear>`_.